-Absence in your own student presentation day or in the midterm/final exam results in a zero grade.
+Absence in presentation session or the final exam results in a zero grade.
+Missing to submit the Term Paper in due time also results in a zero grade.
 There will be no scheduled make-ups for these assessment items.
 In case of an emergency with a valid excuse (e.g., a written proof of doctor's report, accident report, etc.) the instructor must be informed within the same week.
 In such a case, a separate assessment (in a structured essay format) will be given at a time and date determined by the instructor.
 Sabanci University's regulations on plagiarism and cheating will be strictly enforced on students who help, attempt, or conduct any form of cheating.
 Assessment materials will be check by plagiarism software.